-- 1. In the VPN configuration > IKEv1 tree, right-click on the Phase 1 configuration created earlier [IKEv1GwConfig in the example] - Select New Phase 2.
-An entry named lkev1Tunnel by default is added to the selected Phase 1 configuration. - 3.
-Right-click on Ikev1Tunnel and select Rename to give this entry the name of your choice. - In the IPsec tab > Addresses > Address type field, select Network address. - 5.
-In the Remote network address field, enter the address of the first reachable network (192.168.1.0 in the example).
+- 1. In the VPN configuration > IKEv2 tree, right-click on the Phase 1 configuration created earlier (IKEv2GwConfig in the example). - Select New Child SA.
+An entry named Ikev2Tunnel by default is added to the selected Phase 1 configuration. - 3.
+Right-click on Ikev2Tunnel and select Rename to give this entry the name of your choice. - In the Child SA tab > Traffic selectors section, select Request configuration from the gateway. - 5.
+Click on the upper menu Configuration > Save to save this configuration.